MA Program Requirements

 Once other courses are complete, the major focus will be on writing the paper.

-June A mid summer check-up meeting
+June A mid-summer check-up meeting

-June 15: First draft to supervisor.
+June 15: First draft to advisor.

 June 30: First draft returned with comments.
 Revisions begin.

-July 15: Second draft to supervisor.
+July 15: Second draft to advisor.

 July 30: Second draft returned with comments.
 Further revisions if needed.
 Second reader chosen.